rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 Based on application use cases and development patterns, there are few easily identifiable activities in Red5 pro client applications.
 Almost every Red5 pro client application will include one or more of these features directly or indirectly.

-Red5 Pro features may make up for a small part or a majority of your application functionality.
+Red5 Pro features may make up for a small part of a majority of your application functionality.
 In this section, we will discuss those features and take a look at how they can be included in our own application.

 #### Loading configuration